-- In hot and humid climates where schools are cooling-dominated, either north- or south-facing roof monitors can be incorporated.
-By facing the glass south and providing overhangs, the majority of direct solar gain during summer peak cooling times can be eliminated.
-Because of cooling loads, it is very important to size the glass area so that during times of peak cooling, no more solar gain is allowed to enter into the space than is necessary to provide the required lighting levels.
+- In temperate and mixed climates, it is important to consider how passive heating can provide benefits without negatively impacting summer cooling.
+Properly designed south-facing monitors or windows with lightshelves can accomplish both.
+By facing the glass south and providing overhangs that maximize winter gain and block the majority of direct solar gain during summer peak cooling times, an optimum solution is possible.
+Because cooling loads are a great concern, it is very important to size the glass area so that during times of peak cooling no more solar gain is allowed to enter into the space than is necessary to provide the required lighting levels.
 If designed correctly, this sunlight will generate less heat for the same amount of light.
 This means that, in addition to the lights being off, the peak cooling mechanical load will be reduced. - Consider daylighting apertures to limit the amount of beam radiation entering during the hottest part of the day in the cooling season.
 East- and west-facing glass should be minimized.
-In hot and humid climates, south-facing vertical glazing can be incorporated because roof overhangs can be designed to effectively admit low-angle winter radiation for daylighting and exclude excessive higherangle sunlight in the warmer months.
-North glazing is also good because it doesn't create overheating problems during the hottest part of the warmest months.
-For example, the charts below indicate seasonal sun angles for Orlando.
+In temperate and mixed climates, south-facing vertical glazing is typically better because roof overhangs can be designed to effectively admit low-angle winter radiation for daylighting and exclude excessive higherangle sunlight in the warmer months.
+North glazing is second best because it doesn't create overheating problems during the cooling seasons, but it also doesn't provide any passive heating benefits.
+For example, the charts below indicate seasonal sun angles for Seattle.